pelithne/appservice-to-containerapp/README.md

 7. Perform a rolling update (new image version)
 8. View logs & basic observability

-All steps use only Azure CLI and Docker.
+All steps use only Azure CLI.
+Exercise 1 leverages Azure Container Registry (ACR) build tasks so participants can complete it fully inside Azure Cloud Shell (no local Docker daemon required).

 ## Exercises